I Learned The Hard Way Why an RV Should Have a Surge Protector

 by Randy Hobbs

-Larry Learned The Hard Way Why an RV Should Have a Surge Protector!
-DON'T BE LARRY !!!
+Randy Learned the Hard Way Why an RV Should Have a Surge Protector!
+DON'T BE RANDY !!!

 I recently let my battery drain down too low, I guess so it died.
 Recently, a family friend who oversees a pasture lake/reserve type place had electric lines run down to where I have set up a place to camp.